matthjs/BachelorProject/README.md

 * Deep GPs are bugged in pipeline probably simple fix.
 * Exact GP hyperparameter optimization (fit_gpytorch_mll) is broken on Lunar Lander.
 * Optimizing exact GP without using fit_gpytorch_mll fixes the problem with Lunar Lander but causes numerical issues on CartPole.
 FIXED: Break out of the loop when negative mll becomes negative otherwise youthat is what is causing the numerical problems.
+* Gradual increase in VRAM usage even though the dataset should be capped?
+What is going on.
+IMPORTANT TO FIGURE OUT, BECAUSE IT MIGHT BE THAT WE CAN AFFORD BIGGER DATASET BUDGETS.